aiven/devportal/docs/products/kafka/howto/enabled-consumer-lag-predictor.rst

 Enable via Aiven Console
 ----------------------------------------------------

-1. In `Aiven Console <https://console.aiven.io/>`_, select your project and then choose your Aiven for Apache Kafka® service.
+1. In the `Aiven Console <https://console.aiven.io/>`_, select your project and then choose your Aiven for Apache Kafka® service.

 2. Click **Service settings** on the sidebar.